Vyral/carlos-gutierrez/_posts/2019-06-07-grow-your-business-at-our-latest-connecting-event.md

 &nbsp;

 Are you looking to grow your business and connect with like-minded people here in San Diego?
 If so, I want to officially invite you to our latest connecting event on **Wednesday, June 12 at the Waterbar in Pacific Beach.
-From 4:30 to 8 p.m.**, we’ll have food, drinks, and networking opportunities galore. &nbsp;Space is limited, so if you plan on coming down, **RSVP here** as soon as you can.
+From 4:30 to 8 p.m.**, we’ll have food, drinks, and networking opportunities galore.
+Space is limited, so if you plan on coming down, be sure to **RSVP as soon as you can**.
 If you have any questions, don’t hesitate to reach out to me.
 I look forward to seeing you there\!